pkpio/pkpio.github.io/_posts/2020-11-02-why-blockchain-was-created.md

 Just in the last century there were [13 instances of Hyperinflation](https://en.wikipedia.org/wiki/Hyperinflation#Notable_hyperinflationary_periods) - Austria, Bolivia, Brazil, China, Germany, Greece, Hungary, Malaya, North Korea, Peru, Poland, Philippines, Soviet Union, and Venezuela.
 Through no fault of their own, people in these countries had seen their money erode in value as __price of commodities doubled every 14.82 hours__ (Hungary, July 1946)!
 All because the central banks hoped to print their way out of trouble.
 Hyperinflation is an extreme scenario and is typically associated with some form of War.

 During times of crisis - be it war, economic collapse, or pandemic such as the one we are in now, central banks issue unprecedented amounts of money in a short span to support and boost the recovery of economy.
-As cool (and unwise) as it would be, this newly created wealth is _not dropped from a blimp_
+As cool (and unwise) as it would be, this newly created wealth is _not dropped from a blimp._

 {% include video id="mrvD1QpJyYU?start=0:36" provider="youtube" %}